BCDevOps/devops-platform-workshops/openshift-201/logging.md

 ```
 kubernetes.container_name:"logging-app-$USERNAME" AND message:10
 ```
 __NOTE__ if you aren't seeing results it may have been more than 15 minutes since the entry with the number 10 was logged.
-If so, change the timefame in the upper right corner to `Last 30 minutes` or higher if needed.
+If so, change the timeframe in the upper right corner to `Last 30 minutes` or higher if needed.

 ![kibana-search-10](images/logging/kibana-search-10.png)